wiggitywhitney/vibe_practice/docs/journal/JOURNAL_INSTRUCTIONS.md

 Please create an engineering journal entry for today.

 BEFORE YOU START:
+- Set today's date as an environment variable by running: `export TODAY=$(date +%Y-%m-%d)`
+- Verify the stored date by running: `echo $TODAY`
+- Check if an entry for today ($TODAY) already exists in engineering-journal.md
+- If an entry for today exists, UPDATE that entry instead of creating a new one
 - Run 'git log --since="12am"' to see ALL commits made today
 - Run 'git status' to see ALL pending changes
 - Review the most recent entry in engineering-journal.md for formatting and style